Sabahna/kbz_pay/README.md

 `EXTRA_RESULT` of the status -

 - 0：Pay for success，
-- 3：Payment failed, the remaining fields are reserved by KBZ for later addition
+- 3：Payment failed, the remaining fields are reserved by KBZPay for later addition

 **You can also read my research, [How to write flutter plugin](HowTo.md).
 These content of my research may be wrong, just a research!**